Maia-Everett/lintian.eu/_posts/2024-05-18-warcraft-retrospective-26.md

 ![By Demons Be Driven](/assets/wr/20240516005623_1.jpg)
 {% endfigure %}

-Now comes the time to save Grom from himself.
+Now comes the time to save Grom.

 {% figure [caption:"Apparently they talked some more offscreen."] %}
 ![By Demons Be Driven](/assets/wr/20240516005631_1.jpg)